UNIVERSITY POLICIES AND BEST PRACTICES

 DIVERSITY & INCLUSION

 “Brown University does not discriminate against any person because of race, color, religion, age, national or ethnic origin, disability, status as a veteran, sexual orientation, gender identity, gender expression, or sex, except where sex is a bona fide occupational qualification.”

 More information about Brown's statement of nondiscrimination and other related policies can be found on the Office of Institutional Diversity and Inclusion website.

 Any speakers or guest whose photos will be taken and publicized must sign Brown’s Image Release Form.
-More information on Brown’s Image Usage Policy establishes standards for use of still or motion images in Brown communications that include recognizable individuals in these images.
+Brown’s Image Usage Policy establishes standards for use of still or motion images in Brown communications that include recognizable individuals in these images.